-On September 17, 2020, SEIA petitioned the 9th Circuit Court of Appeals for review of Order 872.173 On October 9, the FERC filed an unopposed motion for the Court to hold this appeal in abeyance, suspend filing of the certified index to the record, and issue a new briefing schedule after January 4, 2021.
+170 Order 872 approved pricing and eligibility revisions to the FERC's long-standing regulations implementing sections 201 and 210 of the Public Utility Regulatory Policies Act of 1978 ("PURPA"), including: state flexibility in setting QF rates; a decrease (to 5 MW) to the certified index to the record, and issue a new briefing schedule after January 4, 2021.
 The abeyance was to permit the FERC to address the pending rehearing requests in a future order.
 On October 26, 2020, the Court granted the FERC's motion.
 On January 29, 2021, SEIA requested that this case be consolidated with the others, and that the abeyance period be extended to give the parties additional time to coordinate and develop a unified, efficient briefing schedule.

 On March 25, 2021, the Court granted SEIA's unopposed March 5, 2021 motion to lift the stay in this proceeding.
 Briefing has resumed.
-On May 27, 2021, Petitioners' briefs were filed by SEIA and Other Petitioners.174 On June 28, 2021, petitioner-intervenors filed their joint brief and (June 28, 2021); motions and associated briefs by amici curiae in support of petitioners were also filed on June 28, 2021.
+On May 27, 2021, Petitioners' briefs were filed by SEIA and Other Petitioners.
+On June 28, 2021, petitioner-intervenors filed their joint brief and (June 28, 2021); motions and associated briefs by amici curiae in support of petitioners were also filed on June 28, 2021.
 NewSun Energy filed an Intervenor Brief on July 28.
-Since the last Report, Respondent's brief was filed on September 27.
-Next up will be: joint brief of respondent-intervenors (October 27, 2021); motions and associated briefs by amici curiae in support of petitioner 27, 2021); motions and associated briefs by amici curiae in support of respondent-intervenors (October 27, 2021); motions and associated briefs by amici curiae in support of respondent (October 27, 2021); and any optional reply briefs (December 13, 2021).
+Respondent's brief was filed on September 27.
+The Joint brief of respondent-intervenors and motions and associated briefs by amici curiae in support of respondent were filed on October 27, 2021.
+Any optional reply briefs must be filed by December 13, 2021.

-PennEast Project (18-1128) Underlying FERC Proceeding: CP15-558175 Petitioners: NJ DEP, DE and Raritan Canal Commission, NJ Div. of Rate Counsel Status: Motion to Hold Proceedings in Abeyance Pending
+PennEast Project (18-1128)

+Underlying FERC Proceeding: CP15-558172

+Petitioners: NJ DEP, DE and Raritan Canal Commission, NJ Div. of Rate Counsel

+Status: Being Held in Abeyance